davidwilliam/davidwilliam.github.io/_computer_science/cs_4.md

 # Code

-Quick Sort and other algorithms are available in a [DSA C++ library](https://github.com/davidwilliam/DSA) I created an maintain on GitHub.
+Quick Sort and other algorithms are available in a [DSA C++ library](https://github.com/davidwilliam/DSA) I created and maintain on GitHub.
 I am frequently adding more algorithms to this library.